phetsims/paper-land/docs/use/board-api.md

 #### Arguments

-- {`number`} paperProgramNumber - The number of the paper program.
+- `{number} paperProgramNumber` - The number of the paper program.
-- {`{x: number, y: number}[]`} paperPoints - Array of points, one for each corner of the paper.
+- `{{x: number, y: number}[]} paperPoints` - Array of points, one for each corner of the paper.
 Order is left top, right top, right bottom, left bottom.
 X,Y values are normalized relative to camera view dimensions.
-- {`Object`} scratchpad - A JavaScript object that is unique to the program but shared between all event listeners.
+- `{Object} scratchpad` - A JavaScript object that is unique to the program but shared between all event listeners.
 Assign variables to this object to use the same variable in more than one function.
-- {`Object`} sharedData - A JavaScript object with global variables of paper-land.
+- `{Object} sharedData` - A JavaScript object with global variables of paper-land.
 See {{Link to sharedData description}}.

 #### Example